 - As granite tiles are polished they often have a glossy finish which can make them really slippy, especially when they’re wet, this means that if you are considering them for your home it may not be the safest option if you have little ones or elderly family members living with you.

 - Unlike some of the other tiles mentioned in this list, granite does not conduct heat well, this means that the floor can feel really cold underfoot.
-Of course you can install underfloor heating but this can be quite costly.
-Of course we know that this may not be a deal breaker for some people but it is worth mentioning beforehand so to avoid people choosing to install it in a room where a warm, cosier vibe may be craved.
+Of course, you can install underfloor heating but this can be quite costly.
+Though there tend to be online resources that can help you learn how to save money on your heating, choosing the right type of granite seems the smartest solution.
+Of course, we know that this may not be a deal-breaker for some people but it is worth mentioning beforehand so to avoid people choosing to install it in a room where a warm, cosier vibe may be craved.